The Baroque City of Silver

 Taxco, or “Tlacho”, which means, “place where the ball game is played”, was already known to the natives of the region before the Spaniards arrived.
 They extracted silver from the entrails of these lands to pay their tax to the Aztec emperor.

-Today, despite its decline as a mining area, Taxco is still one of the principle silver-extraction zones, and the place par excellence in the production of silver wares.
-Its narrow streets are lined with silver stores where tourists marvel at the ability of the artisans to produce such wonderful works of art, and at such affordable prices.
+Today, despite its decline as a mining area, Taxco is still one of the principal silver-extraction zones and the place par excellence in the production of silver wares.
+Its narrow streets are lined with silver stores where tourists marvel at the ability of the artisans to produce such wonderful works of art and at such affordable prices.